babalolajnr/minigrep/README.md

 # minigrep

-A text search tool similar to grep or ripgrep but with way less functionality 😉
+A text search command line tool similar to grep or ripgrep but with way less functionality 😉.
+Not built for real world usage.
+Made to learn Rust